Kesh0326/stock-analysis/README.md

 ## Summary

-Refactoring code enabled shorter runtimes, and more optimized code performance in terms of formatting and structuring.
-However a potential downside is the addition of new bugs that can arise through human error thus impacting code performance
+       - Refactoring code enabled shorter runtimes, and more optimized code performance in terms of formatting and structuring.
+However a potential downside is the          addition of new bugs that can arise through human error thus impacting code performance.
+       - As seen from the original and refactored runtime images above, it is evident that the runtime for the refactored code is about 4 times faster than the              original code.